Frequently Asked Questions

 - What age do I need to be to join the Time Bank?
 Can my children join?

 Any age!
 All are welcome and we have members from ages 6-95 years old.
 The TIme Bank encourages everyone to get involved.

 - Can I join for free?
 Are there any forms I have to fill out?
 And do I need to attend any meetings?

-You are welcome to attend as many meetings as you wish, but there is currently no requirement.
+You are welcome to attend as many meetings or events as you wish, but there is no requirement.